What is Crimson Canary?

-We are David and Lonnie Chu, making flamenco music from Buffalo to the Berkshires since 2009.
-We have worked with a variety of artists in a great variety of venues.
-When we added Portuguese fado, classic vocal jazz and beloved songs in French, Italian and Latin American Spanish, we changed our name from Puente Flamenco to Crimson Canary.
+We are David and Lonnie Chu, making music from Buffalo to the Pioneer Valley since 2009.
+We specialize in flamenco guitar and vocals, working with a variety of artists in a great variety of venues.
+But we also do fado, classic vocal jazz and beloved vintage songs in French, Italian, German, Portuguese and Latin American Spanish.

 Lonnie Chu, manager and singer, studied vocal music at SUNY New Paltz before taking off for Spain where she lived several times.
 She earned her BA in Spanish at Le Moyne College and her MA in Linguistics at Syracuse University.
-Music is one of the tools she has used when teaching Spanish.
-All her Spanish classes participate fully in a flamenco juerga, doing the rhythmic hand-clapping (palmas), yelling encouraging comments (jaleo) and, for some, playing the cajón.
-Getting audiences involved in clapping and/or singing along in any shows is one of Lonnie's greatest joys.
+A professor of Spanish by day, she delights in teaching audiences how to participate in flamenco’s rhythmic hand-clapping (palmas).
+Lonnie has also played folk guitar and bluegrass mandolin and enjoys singing in various languages and genres.

 Artists we have worked with: